-The Company uses a variety of registered names and marks, including the names "LBC Express, Inc.," "LBC Express," "LBC", "Hari Ng Padala" (Tagalog for "King of Forwarding Services") and "WWW.LBCEXPRESS.COM" as well as the traditional and the re-designed "LBC" corporate logos (including the new slogan "We like to move it"), the "Team LBC Hari Ng Padala" logo and "LBC Remit Express" logo in connection with its business.
-Except for the "LBC Remit Express" design and logo registered on July 26, 2012 and expires on July 26, 2022) and the LBC in rectangular box and Pesopak logo (registered on May 31, 2012 and expires on May 31, 2022), which are owned directly by the Company, these marks (collectively, the "LBC Marks") are owned and licensed to the Company by LBC Development Corporation, the Company's parent company, pursuant to a trademark licensing agreement entered into on November 9, 2007.
-Under the terms of this agreement, the Company has the full and exclusive right to utilize the LBC Marks in consideration for a fixed royalty fee of 3.5% of the Company's annual gross revenues (defined as all revenue from sales of products and services, direct and indirect, relating to the Company's business operations).
-Pursuant to an addendum signed October 25, 2013, the fixed royalty fee was lowered to 2.5%, effective December 1, 2013.
-Under the agreement, the Company also has the right to extend the use of the LBC marks to its subsidiaries (defined as companies in which the Company holds at least 67% of the voting rights) within the Philippines, as well as to its remittance and cargo/courier/freight forwarding fulfillment service partners and agents in the Philippines and abroad, subject to certain terms and conditions.
-In practice, foreign agents of the Company are granted very limited use of the "LBC" brand and logos pursuant to the individual agency agreements entered into between them and the Company.
+The Group uses a variety of registered names and marks, including the names "LBC Express, Inc.," "LBC Express," "LBC", "Hari Ng Padala" "King of Forwarding (Tagalog for "WWW.LBCEXPRESS.COM" as well as the traditional and the re-designed "LBC" corporate logos (including the new slogan "We like to move it"), the "Team LBC Hari Ng Padala" logo and "LBC Remit Express" logo in connection with its business.
+Except for the "LBC Remit Express" design and logo registered on July 26, 2012 and expires on July 26, 2022) and the LBC in rectangular box and Pesopak logo (registered on May 31, 2012 and expires on May 31, 2022), which are owned directly by LBC Express, these marks (collectively, the "LBC Marks") are owned and licensed to LBC Express by LBC Development Corporation, LBC Express' parent company, pursuant to a trademark licensing agreement entered into on November 9, 2007.
+Under the terms of this agreement, LBC Express has the full and exclusive right to utilize the LBC Marks in consideration for a fixed royalty fee of 3.5% of LBC Express' annual gross revenues (defined as all revenue from sales of products and services, direct and indirect, relating to LBC Express' business operations).
+Pursuant to an addendum signed on October 25, 2013, the fixed royalty fee was lowered to 2.5%, effective December 1, 2013.
+Under the agreement, LBC Express also has the right to extend the use of the LBC marks to its subsidiaries (defined as companies in which LBC Express holds at least 67% of the voting rights) within the Philippines, as well as to its remittance and cargo/courier/freight forwarding fulfillment service partners and agents in the Philippines and abroad, subject to certain terms and conditions.
+In practice, foreign agents of LBC Express are granted very limited use of the "LBC" brand and logos pursuant to the individual agency agreements entered into between them and LBC Express.

-On August 4, 2017, the Company entered into an amended and restated trademark licensing agreement with LBC Development Corporation.
-This amended and restated agreement has substantially the same terms and conditions as the original agreement, except that, under this amendment and restated agreement, the parties agreed to discontinue royalty payments for the use of the LBC Marks in recognition of the Company's contribution to the value and goodwill of the LBC Marks effective September 4, 2017.
+In compliance with the Company's obligations relating to the issuance of the LBC Convertible Instrument, on August 4, 2017, LBC Express entered into an amended and restated trademark licensing agreement with LBC Development Corporation.
+This amended and restated agreement has substantially the same terms and conditions as the original agreement, except that, under this amendment and restated agreement, the parties agreed to discontinue royalty payments for the use of the LBC Marks in recognition of LBC Express' contribution to the value and goodwill of the LBC Marks effective September 4, 2017.

-The amended and restated trademark licensing agreement authorizes the Company to use, exercise and reproduce the LBC Marks in connection with the business of the Company inside and outside the Philippines, for a term of 25 years or until August 4, 2042.
+The amended and restated trademark licensing agreement authorizes LBC Express to use, exercise and reproduce the LBC Marks in connection with the business of LBC Express inside and outside the Philippines, for a term of 25 years or until August 4, 2042.

-The LBC Marks have also been registered in each major jurisdiction in the Company's international network.
-LBC Development Corporation is currently in the process of registering the LBC Marks in the International Register pursuant to the Protocol Relating to the Madrid Agreement (the "Protocol"), which will grant the LBC Marks intellectual property protection in the jurisdictions of all Contracting Parties (as such term is defined in the Protocol).
-LBC Development Corporation is also currently in the process of registering the LBC Marks in jurisdictions within the Company's international network not covered by the Protocol.
+The LBC Marks have also been registered in each major jurisdiction in the Group's international network.
+LBC Development Corporation has registered the LBC Marks in the International Register pursuant to the Protocol Relating to the Madrid Agreement (the "Protocol"), which grants the LBC Marks intellectual property protection in the jurisdictions of designated Contracting Parties (as such term is defined in the Protocol).
+The registration is currently active and is subject to renewal on July 19, 2023.
+LBC Development Corporation is also currently in the process of registering the LBC Marks in jurisdictions within the Group's international network not covered by the Protocol.